Business Support and Funding

 The LEP has helped to kick-start local projects including the forward-funding of three town centre regeneration schemes.
 This investment will help to create over 5,000 homes and 9,000 jobs in the short to medium term.

-In early 2013, the LEP took the bold and innovative step to invest £8.3m GPF into a bespoke Funding Escalator; the first such investment of GPF by a LEP.
+In early 2013, the LEP took the bold and innovative step to invest £7.3m GPF into a bespoke Funding Escalator; the first such investment of GPF by a LEP.
 The Funding Escalator is managed by the (FCA-regulated) FSE Group and is bespoke for high growth potential SMEs.
-Over £6.5m has already been approved in business loans and equity for local start-ups and expanding, next generation businesses.
+Further GPF has been invested in the Funding Escalator to bringing the total to £11.3m.

 Legitimate requests for GPF loans can be categorised as follows: